 The primary basis for splitting assets is to make sure any children are taken care of.
-The courts will also look at the earning ability and financial responsibilities of you both.
+The courts will also look at the earning ability and financial responsibilities of both partners.

-If you or your spouse received an inheritance while you were married, or even while you were going through the divorce, this will be taken into account when splitting your assets.
+If you or your spouse received an inheritance or any other money while you were married, or even while you were going through the divorce, this will be taken into account when splitting your assets.
 This applies whether the inheritance was given to you or your spouse.

-A solicitor or Relate counsellor may be able to help you work out a financial deal before going to court, which may work out better and will save you both a lot of money.
+A solicitor or Relate counsellor may be able to help you work out a financial deal before going to court, which could save you both a lot of money.

 If you have debts in both your names, then you are both responsible for them.
 You cannot close accounts until the debts have been repaid in full, but you can ask the lender to freeze the account so no further borrowing can be accrued.